 7. Seppala Siberian Sleddog

-Highlights: Intelligent, Affectionate, Docile
+Highlights: Smart, Affectionate, Docile

 Like other sled dogs, the Seppala is strong, agile and packs an impressive amount of endurance.
-It’s what they needed to run for several miles in a stretch.
+It’s what they needed to run for several miles at a stretch.
 They’re bulkier than a Husky but smaller than the Alaskan Malamute.
 Both of which, are renowned sled dogs.

 - The Seppala enjoys running around.
 This plus their prey drive causes them to easily take off after small game animals.